 Consciousness—and this is the fundamental error constituting the ultimate error of psychologism (an error to which not only all empiricists succumb but all rationalists as well)—is not a psychical experience, not a network of psychical experiences, not a thing, not an appendage (state, action) to a natural object.
 Who will save us from the reification of consciousness?
 He would be the savior of philosophy, indeed, the creator of philosophy.[x]

-Phenomenology as metaphysics of consciousness, as it is implicit in given quotation, is firstly a project to end the reification of consciousness.
+Phenomenology as metaphysics of consciousness, as it is implicit in the given quotation, is firstly a project to end the reification of consciousness.
 Husserl, therefore, takes phenomenology as an eidetic or a priori science of pure consciousness and its correlates.
 In that sense, he distinguishes phenomenology and metaphysics.
-The later, according to him, concerns actual realities or actualities, whereas the former, on the other hand, is related to ideal possibilities.
+The latter, according to him, concern actual realities or actualities, whereas the former, on the other hand, is related to ideal possibilities.
 He said, thus, that the first philosophy is not metaphysics, but phenomenology, since the possibility of the world precedes its actuality.
 Phenomenology, therefore, is metaphysics in the most fundamental sense.

 [i] Frank Jackson, “Epiphenomenal Qualia”, in The Philosophical Quarterly 32, no. 127 (1982), 127-136

 [iii] I took that formulation with little changes from David J. Chalmers, Ibid., 106-109